 One day, I shared a story with a friend about how I had studied engineering at university and how much I enjoyed creating processes.
 “I miss that part of myself,” I told him.
 It caused me to pause.
 I wondered, if I were missing that part of myself, what other parts of myself were not being given the opportunity to show up in my work?
 This was an important question.
-It led to a treasure trove of many other questions.
+It led to many other questions.

 Up until that time, I had just gone along with society’s idea of work.
 I got up, I worked, I got paid, I enjoyed my life outside of work.
 (Kind of.)
 That was about the sum total of my relationship with work, but I became aware that there was much more to it than I was giving it credit.
 I decided to revisit my entire concept of work and explore the potentials it held.
 As I expanded what I knew was possible, my frustration only intensified as without a clear path forward, I continued to feel stuck where I was.